Welcome to

 Steven is a typical eighth grader.
 In addition to playing the drums, he has a crush on a girl who doesn’t seem to notice him.
 He has to deal with an annoying little brother and a somewhat overprotective mother.
 When he learns that his brother has leukemia, his entire world gets turned upside down.
 His parents pay little attention to him.
 His mother quits her job and his grades begin to drop.
 He decides to deal with this burden by himself, which only makes his life more difficult.
 Ironically, listeners will find themselves laughing more than shedding a tear, as Steven is extremely witty.
 His observations and comments regarding his parents, teachers, and friends are very humorous.
 This is an exceptional story about love, and the notion that life must go on despite setbacks.
 After a somewhat slow beginning, the story moves along at a rapid pace, which is perfect for a read-aloud.
 You should get many laughs and many great discussions as you present the story.

 1. Compare and contrast Steven to yourself.
-Use personality and examples of
+Use personality and

 behavior in your answer.